-El Paso lands in crossfire of debates over gun violence and immigration
+El Paso lands in heart of debates over gun violence and immigration

 “It didn’t surprise me and it cannot surprise anyone because we have done so little to stop this from happening,” said Oliver, who became an activist against gun violence after the mass shooting at Marjorie Stoneman Douglas High School.

-Saturday’s massacre in El Paso has landed the mostly peaceful city of about 684,000 at the intersection of two of the nation’s most politically volatile issues: immigration and gun violence.
+Saturday’s massacre in El Paso has landed the mostly peaceful and heavily Hispanic city of about 684,000 at the intersection of two of the nation’s most politically volatile issues: immigration and gun violence.

-The city sits at the far western part of the state, just across the Rio Grande river from Ciudad Juarez, and is one of the busiest “ports of entry” into the United States from that country.
+El Paso sits at the far western part of the state, just across the Rio Grande river from Ciudad Juarez, and is one of the busiest ports of entry into the United States from that country.

 Though Juarez is known as a center of cartel- and smuggling-related violence, El Paso is rated on various websites as one of the safest cities in America and among the best places to retire or raise a family.
-According to KVIA here, a local ABC affiliate, it averages 16 murders a year.
+According to KVIA, a local ABC affiliate, it averages 16 murders a year.

 At another vigil on Sunday, hundreds of El Paso community members mourned together at the County Sports Park.
 Among those they prayed for were Guillermo “Memo” Garcia, 35, and his wife, Jessica Coca Garcia, both injured Saturday as they were running a fundraiser for their daughter’s soccer team in front of the Walmart.